AbdulShabazz/Euclid/README.md

 ## Instructions

 To deploy the prover in your game logic, you must provide it with axioms and lemmas related to the current state of your game, and request it to prove a theorem or desired outcome.
 Each proof-step can be used to perhaps invalidate a state-machine, or update the game state; or in more advanced implementations, its proof-steps can be utilized by helper A.I. that aim to achieve the proof-step as a desired outcome in your game.
-This feeding process is repeated until the game state reflects the final proof, as a final outcome (i.e., the theorem is proven).
+This feeding process is repeated until the game state reflects the final proofstep in the game (i.e. the theorem is proven).
 The prover can also produce a path of proof-steps using the available Expand- and Reduce- solvers.

 To compile the boost library, in for example Visual Studio, go to Project > [ProjectName] Properties > VC++ Directories > General > Include Directories > and include one of the macros: `$(Local[ProjectName]WorkingDirectory)` or `$(ProjectDirectory)`.
 If you do not have the latest boost library in your local directory, you must first download the boost library from https://www.boost.org/ and extract it to the local directory.